 According to Mike Hall of SRM, the most important thing is to make sure that your power meter is the same temperature as the outside.

-"For those if us who are keeping our bikes indoors, at room temperature, the offset value of the power meter will change when going outside," he said.
-"It's best to ride for around ten minutes before setting the zero offset."
+"For those of us who are keeping our bikes indoors, at room temperature, the offset value of the power meter will change when going outside," he said.
+"It's best to ride for around ten minutes before setting the zero offset.

 "Another tip is clean the power meter after really nasty, slushy rides on roads where salt and/or magnesium chloride is used.
 Leaving the road grime on the outside of the power meter will (over time) degrade the anodizing of the aluminum.
 Keeping equipment cleaned after use is a good rule of thumb in any season."